Michigan man suing Olive Garden after finding rat's foot in bowl of soup

 Thomas Howie, 54, filed the lawsuit after he visited the Olive Garden restaurant at 30600 Van Dyke Ave. in Warren with some friends between 6 and 6:30 p.m. on March 11.

+"I felt something stab me in the mouth, and I wasn't sure the first thought was a needle," said Howie.

 According to the lawsuit, as Howie was eating a bowl of minestrone, he felt a stabbing pain in his mouth.
-When he tried to swallow, he realized an object was hooked to the inside of his cheek.
+When he tried to swallow, he realized an object was hooked to the inside of his cheek and said he threw up at the booth.

+"Regurgitated and leaned over to the side and found the wall.
+Yeah, once I realized that that thing was in my mouth and I was chewing," Howie said.

 He then spit out the object and realized it was a rat's hairy and clawed leg when he looked at his napkin.
 Seeing the leg caused him to vomit.